GfSE/SpecIF/tutorials/11_Excel-Specification.md

 * Titel

 #### descProperties
->The content of all properties with a title in this list will be concatenated to form the description in the 'document' view
+>The content of all properties with a title in this list will be concatenated to form the description when displaying the resource.

 * dcterms:description
 * DC.description
 * SpecIF:Diagram
 * ReqIF.Text
-* DBRD.Text
-* Preview
 * Object Text

-#### stereotypeProperties
-* UML:Stereotype

 #### hiddenProperties
 >A list of properties to suppress generally, specified by title.